See Armenia the Easy Way: Best Day Trips from Yerevan

 We’re leaving “Day trips from Yerevan” territory here!
 I put this here because countries that don’t really exist (as far as recognition by UN is concerned) strangely fascinate me.
 Especially after every one in Armenia told me how beautiful it is and that I must go there.

 Historically and culturally a part of Armenia, it was transferred to Soviet Azerbaijan in 1921 and declared independent by its Armenian residents in 1988 as the Soviet Union fell apart, and subject to a war lasting six years until 1994.
-As recent as 2016, conflict boils up, but altogether, as long as you stay away from the Azeri border, is thought to be safe to travel.
+As recent as 2016, conflict boils up, but altogether, as long as you stay away from the Azeri border, it was thought to be safe to travel in 2018, but the situation in 2024 is somewhat different, After more military conflicts, the breakaway state of the Republic of Artsakh basically ceased to exist, and Artsakh is now considered a territory of Azerbaijan.

 Practicalities